 Oil pulling is super healthy for the mouth, gums and detoxifying for the whole body according to Ayurvedic Principles.
-While there isn’t much scientific evidence to back up claims of oil pulling for TMJ conditions, it can certainly assist in alleviating tightness the jaw.
-I do believe on an energetic level that the detoxifying element of oil pulling draws out both physical and emotional toxins that can manifest as tension.
-However, these are my personal intuitive findings and feelings.
-On a basic level, oil pulling consists of mouth washing movements for 20 min with coconut oil/oil of choice.
+While there isn’t much scientific evidence to back up claims of oil pulling for TMJ conditions, it can assist in alleviating tightness of the jaw.
+On a simple level, oil pulling consists of mouth washing movements for 20 min with coconut oil/oil of choice.
 The action in general helps to open and increase circulation, inevitably releasing tightness throughout the jaw area.

 Acupuncture is a phenomenal and natural way to heal TMJ pain.
-Acupuncture works to alleviate painful attributes of TMJ disorders while also balancing our wellbeing as a whole.
-This helps us to manage the stress that may very well be the root manifestation of TMJ tension.
+Acupuncture works to alleviate painful attributes of TMJ disorders by relaxing the area as a whole and also supports our energy in managing and decompressing the stress that may be the root of the TMJ tension to begin with.
 Acupressure, moxibustion, cupping and gua sha are all modalities that acupuncturists can also perform or combine together for TMJ treatment if needles are not your thing.
-I personally enjoy needles and everything about acupuncture.